 Add all the artists doing this over a number of covers, and that is millions going to Marvel and DC Comics that is not going through the usual retailer system, and doesn’t have the benefit of increasing sampling or the frontline of direct market sales at a time when they might need it more than ever.

 When you look at those Diamond figures every month, how much of that actually went through a comic book store?
-And unlike the likes of Loot Crate exclusive covers, how much is no longer going through comic stores as a result?
+And like the likes of more recent Loot Crate exclusive covers, how much is no longer going through comic stores as a result?

 Now, the industry has had a long history of exploiting comic creators.
 This allows some with the business noise and the fan popularity to match, the chance to make a tidy sum for once.
 Right now it’s just a handful of creators, but what about when Frank Cho, Adam Hughes, Stanley Lau, Emanuela Lupacchino, Bill Sienkiewicz, Joshua Middleton, Stjepan Sejic, Jock, Amanda Conner, and others decide that actually they’d like to do the same?